opencv/opencv/modules/contrib/doc/retina/index.rst

    :alt: the retina foveal model applied on the entire image with 'naturalness' parameters.
 Here contours are enforced but are avoided with this configuration, horizontalCellsGain is 0.3 and photoreceptorsLocalAdaptationSensitivity=ganglioncellsSensitivity=0.89.
    :align: center

-The retina can be settled up with various parameters, by default, as shown on the figure above, the retina strongly reduces mean luminance energy and enforces all details of the visual scene.
+As observed in this preliminary demo, the retina can be settled up with various parameters, by default, as shown on the figure above, the retina strongly reduces mean luminance energy and enforces all details of the visual scene.
 Luminance energy and halo effects can be modulated (exagerated to cancelled as shown on the two examples).
 In order to use your own parameters, you can use at least one time the *write(String fs)* method which will write a proper XML file with all default parameters.
 Then, tweak it on your own and reload them at any time using method *setup(String fs)*.
 These methods update a *Retina::RetinaParameters* member structure that is described hereafter.
 XML parameters file samples are shown at the end of the page.

 Here is an overview of the abstract Retina interface, allocate one instance with the *createRetina* functions.::